TRANSFORM THE FUTURE OF PUBLIC HEALTH

 To be accepted to this programme, you must have:

-Exceptionally, if a first degree is not relevant then a professional qualification and experience in the practice of public health for at least two years at a professional level are required
+Exceptionally, if a first degree is not relevant, consideration may be given to those with a professional qualification and at least two years’ experience at a professional level in the practice of public health.

 To apply to this programme: